Y-debug-sys/AutoTomo-TME/README.md

 # Official Implementation: "AutoTomo: Accurate and Low-cost Traffic Estimator Integrating Network Tomography"

-This is the github repoistory for an accurate and low-cos traffic estimation approach implemented in pytorch.
+This is the github repoistory for an accurate and low-cost traffic estimation approach implemented in pytorch.

 ### Paper
 AutoTomo: Accurate and Low-cost Traffic Estimator Integrating Network Tomography